rcln/dospordos/README.md

  - "is_RE", "Use of Regular Expression", default="0"
  - "-is_test", "The data is for testing", required=False, default=0
  - "-initial_range", "Initial range of users", required=False
- - "-final_range", help="FInal range of users", required=False
+ - "-final_range", help="Final range of users", required=False
+ - "-is_db_v2", help="Is the second database", required=False

 #### Running Examples